whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/terminal/text-manipulation.md

 - [Examples](https://www.sanfoundry.com/5-cmp-command-usage-examples-linux/)

-## diff
+## Diff

 > compare files line by line

-Useful to compare old and new versions of text files All the differences are printed, which might not be desirable if files are too long
+Useful to compare old and new versions of text files
+All the differences are printed, which might not be desirable if files are too long

 ### Options